robotology/yarp/doc/release/master.md

 #### yarpopencvdisplay

-* added new executable yarpopencvdisplay.
+* added new executable `yarpopencvdisplay`.
 Similarly to yarpview, it's a basic window to display video streams.
 It also allows to save to .avi files.

 ### Libraries

-#### `lib_yarp_companion`
+#### `lib_yarp_dev`

+* `Drivers.cpp` If the user requests for a not existing plugin, the system now prints a message suggesting devices with similar names

 #### `lib_yarp_sig`

-* Improvements to serialization class yarp::sig::Sound (breaking change)
+* Improvements to serialization class `yarp::sig::Sound` (breaking change)